 You are entitled to have access to the personal information ClearEstate holds relating to you.
 Requests for access can be sent in writing to our Privacy Officer at Privacy@clearestate.com.

 ClearEstate undertakes to answer any request for access within 30 days from the date of receipt unless circumstances authorize ClearEstate to extend the time to do so.
 In such a case, ClearEstate will notify you, within 30 days from the date of the request, of the new time period and the reasons for the extension.

 Access to your personal information is generally granted free of charge.
 However, ClearEstate may, in accordance with applicable law, charge fees by informing you of the approximate amount of such fees prior to fulfilling the request, keeping the cost minimal and provided you do not withdraw your request.

 In certain situations, according to applicable law, ClearEstate may be prohibited from providing you access to your personal information.
 This is the case, for example, if providing access would reveal protected information such as information about another person.

 ClearEstate may also rely on third party service providers (for example, data hosting or payment processing providers) to ensure the management of one or several aspects of our business activities, including the processing or management of personal information.
-These service providers only store your personal information in Canada or the United States.
+These service providers only store your personal information in Canada, the United States or Europe.

 When we retain the services of an external company, we use contractual or other appropriate means to ensure that your personal information is protected in accordance with the law applicable to ClearEstate and is collected, processed, retained and destroyed in such a manner as to comply with this Policy.